-In the century after their victory over Carthage, the Romans used their dominance of the western Mediterranean to extend their reach inland, so that, by 100 BCE, their empire covered most of Spain and the southern portion of France.
+In the century after their victory over Carthage, the Romans were active in using their dominance of the western Mediterranean to extend their reach inland, so that, by 100 BCE, their empire covered much of Spain and the southern portion of France.

 In the eastern Mediterranean, first Macedonia, then Syria, then Pontus – all tried to resist the onward march of the Roman legions.
 Their failure led to the incorporation of their kingdoms within the Roman system of control.

 By this time, the Roman Republic was itself in all sorts of trouble.
 A series of civil wars engulfed the state, involving the entire Mediterranean world.
 A by-product of these wars, ironically, was the dramatic extension of Roman power as ambitious generals saw conquest and glory as a means of furthering their own bids for dominance in Roman politics.

 The final major independent kingdom of the Mediterranean world Egypt, was drawn into these conflicts.
 Egypt’s queen, Cleopatra, sought to deal with this threat to her country’s independence by the novel strategy of forming intimate relationships with Rome’s leading generals.
 Backing the wrong side eventually led to her own death and Egypt’s incorporation in the Roman empire.

 The Roman civil wars were brought to an end by the first of the Roman emperors, Augustus (or Octavian, as he was then called), in 31 BCE.